-A float-down option gives you the opportunity to take advantage of lower interest rates if you’ve already locked your mortgage rate.
-Lenders have rules regarding how and when you can use the option to float the rate down, and most lenders charge a fee, which is usually a percentage of your loan amount.
-The float-down agreement allows you to lock in rates to hedge against higher rates while taking advantage of lower rates if they fall.
+A float-down option gives borrowers the opportunity to take advantage of lower interest rates if you’ve already locked your mortgage rate.
+Lenders have rules regarding how and when you can use the option to float the rate down.
+Most lenders charge a fee, which is usually a percentage of your loan amount.
+The float-down agreement allows you to use a mortgage rate lock to hedge against higher rates while taking advantage of lower rates if they fall.

-If you want the option to float down your rate, you must lock a rate with a float-down provision.
-Not all lenders offer it, so read the fine print.
+If you want the option to float your rate down, you must lock a rate with a float-down provision.
+Not all lenders offer it, so be sure to ask.

 Every lender charges a fee to float the rate down, but some charge more than others.
 Know the fee, and make sure you can afford to cover it at the closing.
 You don’t have to pay the fee upfront, but rather at the closing.

 No matter when you float the rate down within the lock period, the expiration stays the same.
 For example, if you have a 30-day lock and there are 10 days left when you float the rate down, you still have 10 days to close the loan without the rate expiring.